Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 The loop in line 1 goes from start 9 to end 0, step -3.
 The end value is not included.

 ## 3.9 Improving performance with SIMD
+Mojo’s SIMD type ID defined as a struct and exposes the common SIMD operations in its methods, making the SIMD data type and size values parametric.
+This allows you to directly map your data to the SIMD vectors on any hardware.

+SIMD struct is a generic type definition (see § ??)

 Mojo can use SIMD (Single Instruction, Multiple Data) on modern hardware that contains special registers.
 These registers allow you do the same operation across a vector in a single instruction, greatly improving performance.
 Here is some code using this feature (see simd.mojo):

+General format: SIMD[DType.type, size]
+* type specifies the data type, for example: uint8, float32
+* the `len` is the size ( which must be a power of 2), and it specifies the length of the SIMD vector, for example 1, 2, 4, and so on

 ```py
 from DType import DType                 # 1